bradf83/spa-react-poc/README.md

 * Secure Route does not seem to be working
   * This was because of the not found route,not sure why at this point
+  * Try using a component on the not found route
+* How do I stop /companies/:id from rendering when going to /companies/garbage, force id as an number?

 ### Things to look into